FrancescoManco/JARVIS/README.md

 - **Prompt Creation**:
   - Constructs a professional, concise email prompt with a clear subject and message body.

+## 5. Data Generation (Dreaming Routine)

+This section explains the functionality behind **Dreaming Routing**, a process that generates synthetic email variants using LLM prompts.
+Although currently tailored for emails, the approach is extendable to other contexts.

+## Core Functions

+### 1. Email Retrieval
+- **`get_emails()`**
+  Authenticates using stored credentials, retrieves the last 10 sent emails via the Gmail API, and extracts the text content.
+  If emails are found, it triggers the synthetic email generation process.

+### 2. Synthetic Email Generation
+- **`email_generation(list_email)`**
+  Processes the list of cleaned emails to generate synthetic variants by:
+  - Using a primary prompt (`prompt_email_generation`) to produce a preferred synthetic email.
+  - Using an alternative prompt (`prompt_email_generation_non_preferred`) to generate a non-preferred variant.
+  - This is done for the DPO Fine Tuning approach.

+  Generated emails are collected until a target count is reached (e.g., 160), saved into an Excel file.

+## Extensibility
+The current design is focused on email data, but the underlying methodology can be adapted to other domains.
+By modifying the prompts and extraction routines, this workflow can generate synthetic data for various content types.
 ---
 ## 🔧 SETUP AND CONFIGURATION
 @